Elmina R. Lucke

-Elmina R. Lucke (December 6, 1889 – October 31, 1987) was an American educator, social worker and international relations expert.
+Elmina Rose Lucke (December 6, 1889 – October 31, 1987) was an American educator, social worker and international relations expert.
 After graduating from Oberlin College, she taught high school in Ohio and worked on social service projects before earning her doctorate in International Law and Relations from Columbia University.
 From 1927 to 1946, she taught at the Teachers College of Columbia making numerous trips abroad to study social work.
 In 1946, she moved to India to found the first master's degree program in Asia and second school of social work in the country, serving as its director for the next three years.
 Between 1950 and 1955, she served as a consultant to social work schools in Cairo, Egypt and Pakistan.
 From 1959 to 1965, she served as a delegate to the United Nations for various women's groups, presenting proposals on issues which impacted women.
 She was honored by the United Nations for her work in international relations in 1975 and was inducted into the Michigan Women's Hall of Fame in 1986.

 Early life

-Elmina Rose Lucke was born on December 6, 1889 in Carleton, Michigan to Carrie (née Strait) and Jacob J. Lucke.
+Elmina Rose Lucke was born on December 6, 1889, in Carleton, Michigan to Carrie (née Strait) and Jacob J. Lucke.
 Both of Lucke's parents were second generation German immigrants, whose families had been granted land bordering the Western Reserve in lower Michigan.
 Her father was a cattleman and livestock trader, while her mother raised Lucke and her younger brother, Ralph, encouraging them in their education.
-Elmina, named after a character in the book John Bull, Uncle Sam and Johnny Crapaud began her education in a one-room schoolhouse before completing her high school education at Central High School in Toledo, Ohio in 1908.
+Elmina, named after a character in the book John Bull, Uncle Sam and Johnny Crapaud began her education in a one-room schoolhouse before completing her high school education at Central High School in Toledo, Ohio, in 1908.
 Lucke initially began her quest for a university degree at Smith College, but after difficulties in the living and enrollment process, decided to attend Oberlin College, from where she graduated Phi Beta Kappa in 1912.